sanika-bhor/Android-Development/README.md

-Here's the updated version of your repository readme, including the new functionality related to progress bars:

----

 # Android Development

 Android is a versatile and powerful operating system designed primarily for mobile devices such as smartphones and tablets.
 Developed by Google, it is based on a modified version of the Linux kernel and other open-source software.
 Android powers millions of devices around the world, making it the most popular mobile operating system.